pollen-robotics/teleop_hub/README.md

     <img src="images/cube_front.png" alt="cube front" style="width: 14%;"/>
 </p>

-You can adjust the markers id (order is : back, up, front, left, right, down) and size directly in the config file, in the ARUCO section.
+You can adjust the markers id (order is : back, up, front, left, right, down) and size directly in the **config file**, in the ARUCO section.

 **2. The camera**